 Anyone who has competed in the 'National' will understand the wonder of this cross country race.
 Pitching yourself against the best runners in the country, from clubs far and wide.
 The stampede at the start , the kaleidoscope of club vest colours as far as the eye can see.
 After my experience of the race I wanted to learn more about the history of this remarkable race.
 So find results, reports, photos and drawings from each race.

 Paper chasing or hare and hounds started in England early in the 19th century.
-The 'hares' stated a few minutes before the hounds and left a trail of paper scraps to be followed by the hounds.
+The 'hares' started a few minutes before the hounds and left a trail of paper scraps to be followed by the hounds.
 Cross-country runners came to be known as harriers, after a small hound used to chase genuine hares.
-The Crick run from Rugby School in 1837, which is still run annually, is thought to be the start of competetive cross country although there is some evidence that Shrewsbury instituted their run in 1831.
+The Crick run from Rugby School in 1837, which is still run annually, is thought to be the start of competitive cross country although there is some evidence that Shrewsbury instituted their run in 1831.
 In 1867 the Thames Rowing Club organised cross country runs as a means of keeping fit during the winter months and around the country cross-country clubs were formed, the first being Thames Hare and Hounds.

 The first so-called 'National' race was held in 1876 in Epping Forest.
 This race, incidentally, was declared null and void as the competitors had lost their way en route.
 A number of clubs were invited to compete but only thee London clubs participated.